 I don't think the deep state will easily give up at all.

-I give a lot of credit to my talk radio colleagues and a lot of credit to you know the people, the team that we put together on Fox that has been doing a deep, deep dig dive into all of this.
+I give a lot of credit to my talk radio colleagues and a lot of credit to the people, the team that we put together on Fox that has been doing a deep, deep dig dive into all of this.

-Once your eyes are opened, once you're hip to it, once you see it, and once you understand it, you begin to there's a part of you that first says, how did I not see this before?
+Once your eyes are opened, once you're hip to it, once you see it, and once you understand it, you begin to, there's a part of you that first says, how did I not see this before?

 How did I not get this before?

-And then you see the level of it now, and it's taken on a level of intensity, and it's personal, and it is, you know, they speak with one voice, it's one big echo chamber.
+And then you see the level of it now, and it's taken on a level of intensity, and it's personal, and it is, you know, they speak with one voice.

 You can't not see it anymore.